VOLTTRON/volttron/docs/source/setup/index.rst

       python bootstrap.py --rabbitmq [optional install directory defaults to
        <user_home>/rabbitmq_server]

+  .. note:: If your PYTHON_PATH is configured for Python 2.7, you'll need to use
+    ``python3 bootstrap.py ..``

   This will build the platform and create a virtual Python environment and dependencies for RabbitMQ.
 It also installs RabbitMQ server as the current user.